Tetsuwan Tantei Robotack

 Tetsuwan Tantei Robotack (テツワン探偵ロボタック, Tetsuwan Tantei Robotakku) is a Japanese Tokusatsu television series created and produced by Toei Company.
-The series is the seventeenth and final installment of the Metal Hero Series franchise and the partial sequel to B-Robo Kabutack.
+The series is the seventeenth installment of the Metal Hero Series franchise and the partial sequel to B-Robo Kabutack, and the last entry in the Heisei period.
 It premiered on March 8, 1998, the week following the finale of B-Robo Kabutack and ended on January 24, 1999.
 It joined Seijuu Sentai Gingaman as part of the block that would ultimately become Super Hero Time in 2003.
 Like its predecessor, it bears some similarities with Moero!!
 Robocon in characters and themes styles.

 Plot

 The story begins when the Ruling Elder of Harappa Land sent a few of his robotic people to seek out the sacred treasure of their kingdom: The Landtool.
 Two such robots, Robotack and Kamerock, arrived to a place called Yumegaoka.
 It was there that Robotack befriended a boy named Kakeru and aided the boy's uncle, Kaoru Sugi, in his Private Investigation business.
 But also on the quest for the LandTool is DarkCrow and his lacky Kabados, who were exiled and intend to make money off the LandTool.